Biomedical Science Program Leading to a Master of Science Degree

 1. Successfully complete a lecture-based curriculum in pathology and Introduction to Osteopathic Medicine.

-2. Present and participate in seminar topics in pathology and the Biomedical Science Journal Club.
+2. Present and participate in the Biomedical Science Journal Club.

 Goal III: Develop basic biomedical research skills

-1. Successfully complete Biostatistics and Research Design courses.
+1. Successfully complete Research Techniques and Study Design and Analysis courses.

 2. Develop an original research proposal.